 We now await the out come of the next two applications.
 The continued use of the site for existing uses will preserve the garden, farmyard and horticultural nature of the site .

 We sincerely thank all those who have written in , in support of these applications.
-These letters are available to view on the TDC planning website under the above reference numbers .
-The two quoted below, from Margate Civic Society and Ramsgate Operatic Society, encapsulate all the overall points.
-We really hope and believe that the determination of these applications will now draw a final line under the disagreements of the past , allowing us to invest in improving the facilities we offer to local small businesses and charitable groups.
+These 30+ letters are available to view on the TDC planning website under the above reference numbers .
+The three quoted below, especially from Margate Civic Society and Ramsgate Operatic Society, encapsulate all the overall points.
+We really hope and believe that the determination of these applications will now draw a final line under the unfounded objections of the past , allowing us to invest in improving the facilities we offer to local small businesses, individuals and charitable groups.

 Ramsgate Operatic Society, Broadstairs, Kent